leopard-ai/betty/README.md

 ```

 #### Interactions between problems
-In MLO, each problem will often need to access modules from other problems to define its
+In GML/MLO, each problem will often need to access modules from other problems to
-loss function.
-This can be achieved by using the `name` attribute as follows:
+define its loss function.
+This can be achieved by using the `name` attribute as
+follows:

 ```python
 class HPO(ImplicitProblem):